openearth/xbeach-test-python/docs/waves.rst

 In here a wave height Hm0 of 3m is specified, together with Tp=8s, an altering wave angle 'mainang', an altering value for 's' and the XBeach default values of gammajsp= 3.3 and fnyq= 0.3.

 The things that are tested for now is the performance of XBeach Surfbeat under different wave angles, Jonswap spectra, lateral boundaries and MPI configurations.
-This leads to the following folder structure: tests('neumann', 'cyclic', 'wavecrest'), cases('mainang_240', 'mainang_270', 'mainang_300'), the new layer subcases('s_10', 's_100000') and runs('benchmark','m3n1','m1n3','m3n3').
+This leads to the following folder structure: tests ('neumann', 'cyclic', 'wavecrest'), cases ('mainang_240', 'mainang_270', 'mainang_300'), the new layer subcases('s_10', 's_100000') and runs ('benchmark','m3n1','m1n3','m3n3').
-So an extra layer called subcases is added to change the parameter 's' of the Jonswap spectrum, for the large value of 100000 you get a spectrum of only one frequency and thus monochromatic waves and 10 is the default value in XBeach.
+So an extra layer called subcases is added to change the parameter 's' of the Jonswap spectrum, for the large value of 100000 you get a spectrum of only one frequency and thus monochromatic waves and the value of 10 is the default value in XBeach.

 So compared to the avalanching test there are less parameter changes, different cases and exceptions, which makes the setup and analysis a lot cleaner.
 In the paragraphs below notable input of the specific scripts is mentioned, if it is not yet adressed above.